Central Park West Historic District: Significance

 The Central Park West Historic District is significant, in regards to the National Register, for its architecture and its character as a cohesive residential area.
 The district is located along one of the city's finest residential streets and consists mostly of apartment buildings which are among some of the earliest in New York.

-With the 1990 local boundary increase the NYLPC developed the theme that the strength of the historic district lay in its diversity.
+With the 1990 designation, the LPC developed the theme that the strength of the historic district lay in its diversity.
 The Commission called the buildings in the district brashly "commercial" and "stylistically diverse."
 The Commission went on to stress the importance of the district's special skyline that challenged the whole of the New York skyline.
 "The stylistically diverse buildings of Central Park West create a streetscape and a skyline which is exuberant and varied as to scale, height and form", the Commission stated.